jeremycburke/meridianxyz_website/QUICKSTART.md

 Your site will be running at `http://localhost:5173`

-## Test the Email Form
+## Test the Contact Form

 1. Click the "Request Access" button
-2. Enter an email address
+2. Fill out the form fields:
+   - First Name
+   - Last Name
+   - Email Address
+   - Phone Number
+   - Your Message
-3. Click Submit
+3. Click "Send Message"
 4. You should receive the submission in your Web3Forms dashboard

 ## Deploy to GitHub Pages